eviebutland/movie-library/README.md

 Per call, we have a fastify hook ('onRequest') to check if there is an authentication and x-api-key header being sent, verifying these before continuing with request.

 - Logout -> [Logouts with JWT](https://medium.com/devgorilla/how-to-log-out-when-using-jwt-a8c7823e8a6).
 As described in the article, the JWT tokens cannot be manually expired.
-Currently, when the user calls the /auth/logout endpoint, they get a successful response and if they go to call an endpoint that requires authentication it fails with error FAST_JWT_MALFORMED.
+Currently, when the user calls the /auth/logout endpoint, they get a successful response and if they go to call an endpoint that requires authentication it fails with unauthorised error.